riordan/Logseq/pages/logseq.templates.md

 			- What's one thing I want to accomplish today?
 			- What's one challenge I may experience today?
 			- Any other thoughts?
-		- End-of-Day Wrapup
-		  template:: eod
-		  template-including-parent:: false
-		  id:: 62a8f8a3-8e3a-4933-a94d-35cf93d8efe9
-			- What did you accomplish today?
-			- What did you learn today?
-			- What are the things you worked on today?
-			- What do you want to do [Tomorrow](<% tomorrow %>)?
 		- [[Meeting Minutes]]
 		  template:: Meeting Minutes
 		  template-including-parent:: false